KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MagicMirror-Olympia-Module by GHLasse](https://github.com/GHLasse/MagicMirror-Olympia-Module)

+0. This module is outdated: Outdated: Only works for Rio 2016 Summer Olympics.
 1. There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found `MagicMirror2` in file `README.md`: Replace it with `MagicMirror²`.